![]() |

 1) An awardee must have a minimum of 5 years of experience in administering grants (federal, State or private sources) to be eligible for a multi-year award.

-2) All awardees with less than 5 years of experience in administering grants (federal, State or private sources) is eligible for a multi-year award, if conditions are met:
+2) All awardees with less than 5 years of experience in administering grants (federal, State or private sources) are eligible for a multi-year award, if conditions are met:

 C) Renewal grants are conditioned on a comprehensive evaluation of the awardee's fiscal, administrative, and programmatic compliance during the preceding grant term.

-b) The issuance of competitive grants in 3-year terms (one-year initial term with the option to renew for up to 2 additional years.
+b) The issuance of discretionary grants in 3-year terms (one-year initial term with the option to renew for up to 2 additional years).

 1) A multi-year award is defined as a one-year grant with subsequent renewal grants.
 A multi-year award may not exceed 3 years of total funding.

-2) All grant programs that have been in existence for 5 years may utilize a multi-year award.
+2) All grant programs that have been in existence for 5 years may use a multi-year award.

-3) Grant programs that have been in existence for less than 5 years may only utilize a multi-year award provided:
+3) Grant programs that have been in existence for less than 5 years may only use a multi-year award if:

 A) The awardee has specific expertise and experience related to the programmatic use of the fund, and has demonstrated an administrative and programmatic capacity to provide the grant services; or